 Through the years we converted the land into our own little hobby farm.
 We planted hundreds of trees, dug a few ponds and enjoyed our little slice of the world as the kids grew up.
-We have raised turkeys and pheasants.
-We have had "pet" chickens and peacocks.
+We have raised turkeys, pheasants and peacocks.
+We have "pet" chickens.
 We maintain 2-6 honeybee hives, the numbers depending on the winter losses.
-And we have been making a token amount of maple syrup in our little wood fired sugar shack for many years.
-We aren't in the business of selling eggs, honey or syrup.
-The amount we make is just too small.
-Mostly we just give away the results of our hobbies.
+And we have been making a token amount of maple syrup in our little wood-fired sugar shack for many years.
+We sell the little bit of honey and syrup at our "Weihnachtshutte" but the eggs we give away.

 Our latest addition to the farm started on Christmas Day, 2015.
 After reading an article online about various reindeer owners in the lower 48 and attending a ROBA (Reindeer Owners and Breeders Association) conference, we decided that a few reindeer would make a nice addition to our farm.
 Over the next few years, coordinating with local, state, and federal agencies as well as several veteran reindeer owners, we cleared a few acres of brush, planted grasses reindeer could eat, built fences, constructed a barn and got ready to accept our first two reindeer.

 In September of 2017 we were able to achieve the goal and welcomed the arrival of two bull calves, Moose and Little Buddy.
-Though Moose and Little Buddy are our only reindeer, we hope to expand to a total of six in the next few years.
+Since then we have added more little ones and hope to have a baby of our own someday.

 What we do

 Unlike our chicken, honey, and maple syrup hobbies which we still currently enjoy, the reindeer "business" is proving to be a little bit more extensive than planned.
 If you've ever read the book "If You Give a Mouse a Cookie" you'll know exactly what I mean.